jriguera/ansible-role-configdrive/README.md

 ========================

 Configdrive ansible role for cloud-init with OpenStack Ironic.
-It creates OpenStack config-drives data for nodes.
+It creates OpenStack config-drives data for nodes and it is able to setup complex networking configuration like bonding, vlans and bridges on Debian and RedHat based distributions.
+Note that the images have to have support for those features (kernel modules, packages, ...).
+This tools just create the configuration files which are going to be injected in the host at boot time using Cloud-Init.

 This playbook is intended to be executed prior to the deployments of nodes via Ironic.
 It creates a basic configuration drive